OR WAIT 15 SECS

 Community outbreaks have been documented in sports teams and prisons, and are associated with close skin-to-skin contact, open cuts or wounds, crowded living conditions and poor hygiene.
 The emergence of MRSA infections within the community among young and otherwise healthy people makes these infections unexpected and sometimes difficult to diagnose.

-Early identification of an MRSA infection is key to ensuring a patients successful treatment and reducing the risk of long-term complications of the infection, said Dr. John E. McGowan Jr., professor, Department of Epidemiology, Rollins School of Public Health,
+Early identification of an MRSA infection is key to ensuring a patients successful treatment and reducing the risk of long-term complications of the infection, said Dr. John E. McGowan Jr., professor, Department of Epidemiology, Rollins School of Public Health, Emory University, and member of the MRSA Leadership Advisory Group.
+The fact that these infections are increasingly contracted in the communities where we live and play, in addition to the hospital, means we must become more focused and vigilant in our efforts to prevent, properly diagnose and treat them.

 The mission of the MRSA Leadership Initiative will be to address the growing burden of MRSA infections and prioritize programs to halt the spread of MRSA.